Seren is Wales’ leading independent literary publisher, specialising in English-language writing from Wales.

 The Society of Authors

 The Society of Authors is the UK trade union for more than 10,000 writers, illustrators and literary translators, at all stages of their careers.
-We’ve been advising individuals and speaking out for the profession sinse 1884.
-A new Group has recently been established in Wales and Jo McCrum will be at the festival, meeting authors and giving out information about the Society.
+We’ve been advising individuals and speaking out for the profession since 1884.
+A new Group was established in Wales in 2018 with the intention of representing and supporting Welsh writers – both professionally and by providing networking opportunities.

 For special events and joining offers in Wales, see the Society of Authors Wales Group on the web: http://www.societyofauthors.org/Groups/Regional-Groups/SoA,-Wales